“Being political correct means always having to say you’re sorry…”

-We also invited members of the community to propose more phraseology that needed to be changed so we could believe again, which we’ve been gathering, even as other nasties have kept bubbling up from the shiny city in a swamp.
+We also invited members of the community to propose more phraseology that needed to be changed so we could believe in political sausage again, which we’ve been gathering, even as other nasties have continue to bubble up from the shiny city in a swamp.
 As they did so, we kept adding them to the original piece, because a signature aspect of CP is that what gets written here doesn’t stay written.
 Our articles are never finished–it’s the only way we can get our creative writers, for whom perfectionism comes with the territory, to let go of them.

 Part of our Talk, Talk, Talk series, with the premise that creativity in politics begins with words.
 About political phrases that belong in time-out, mantras and mottos for our time, emojis we could use, neologisms needed, and much more, all with dialog–with you–built in.

 Then we decided to make Real Correct the first essay we published on Medium and had ourselves a ‘Michael Bennet in New Hampshire‘ moment when Medium informed us, and everyone else on the platform who might stumble across us, that our piece was “a 21 minute read.”
 Which is Internet for “a 0 minute read.”
 So we’ve decided to take the sunny day flood of rhetorical flourishes that have been spilling over since Correct was written and rechannel them here, where the muddy waters can rise for a bit.
 As with the original, we present more words and phrases–this time mainly from you–that need to be banned from impactful discourse, why, and what they should be replaced with.
 If you’ve got a political term of “art” you’d like to see jetsomed, send it to us here and we’ll add it to the flotsam: